 - Listen and believe them.
 Allow them time to talk freely and do not ask leading questions. - Stay calm and don't act shocked or upset. - Tell the child they have done the right thing in opening up and will not tell the child that they should have told them sooner. - Explain what will happen next and that the information will be passed on.
 Do not promise to keep it a secret. - Write up the conversation as soon as possible in the child's own words.
 Sticking to the facts without personal judgement.
-Concern forms are kept in the staff room to enable easy access to all staff and visitors.
+Concern forms are kept in the staff room to enable easy access to all staff and visitors. - Write this up onto CPOMS and through this platform alert the Safeguarding Team.
+If there is an issue with technology, you can complete the paper-based form.

-- Sign and date the write-up and pass it on to the DSL.
-Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 7.1), and tell the DSL as soon as possible that it has been done. - Bear in mind that some children may: - Not feel ready, or know how to tell someone that they are being abused, exploited or neglected - Not recognise their experiences as harmful - Feel embarrassed, humiliated or threatened.
+- Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 7.1), and tell the DSL as soon as possible that it has been done. - Bear in mind that some children may: - Not feel ready, or know how to tell someone that they are being abused, exploited or neglected - Not recognise their experiences as harmful - Feel embarrassed, humiliated or threatened.
 This could be due to their vulnerability, disability, sexual orientation and/or language barriers - None of this should stop you from having a 'professional curiosity' and speaking to the DSL if you have concerns about a child.